saivardhan6699/data-structure/README.md

 4. Given a stack, delete the middle element of the stack without using any additional data structure.
 Middle element:- floor((size_of_stack+1)/2) (1-based indexing) from bottom of the stack.

 Day 6
 1. Write a function that takes a string containing parentheses , square brackets  and curly braces "  ( { [ ] } " and determines if the symbols are balanced.
 2. Write a function to evaluate a given postfix expression.
 The expression is "44 2 / 6 -"
 3. Write a function to convert an infix expression to postfix notation.
 The infix expression is " "(a + b) * c + d "

+Day 7
+1.Implement Queue using array with following operations Enqueue( )
+Dequeue( )
+isEmpty( )
+isFull( )
+Display( )
+front( ) orPeek( )
+rear( )
+2 .Implement Queue using Linked List with following operations Enqueue( )
+Dequeue( )
+Display( )
+Front( )
+Rear( )
+3. Implement CircularQueue using array with following operations Enqueue( )
+Dequeue( )
+isEmpty( )
+isFull( )
+Display( )
+front( ) orPeek( )
+rear( )
+4 .Implement CircularQueue using Linked List with following operations Enqueue( )
+Dequeue( )
+Display( )
+Front( )
+Rear( )
+5. Implement Stack using two queues
+6. Implement Queue using two Stacks

+Day 8:
+1.Implement Binary tree
+2. Implement Binary Search Tree and perform Insertion and Deletion
+3. Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)

+Day 9
+Implement a C Program for AVL tree and perform Insertion and Deletion of Nodes

+Day 10
+1. Implement a C Program for Red Black tree and perform Insertion and Deletion of Nodes
+2. Implement a C Program for Splay tree tree and perform Insertion and Deletion of Nodes